Descartes

 Customer delivery options

-By considering all the current deliveries in your system it is possible to identify potential deliveries that could be brought forward a day or two and delivered quicker – if the customer agrees.
+By considering all the deliveries in your system it is possible to identify potential deliveries that could be brought forward a day or two and delivered quicker – if the customer agrees.
 These deliveries can then be delivered alongside others in the same area, saving on fuel and avoiding visiting the same area on two different days.

-8. Postcode management
+8. Postcode management when delivery planning

 Last mile delivery